-Your advisor will assess how inclusive the activity/centre is and/or what plans are in place to move forward with this.
-Not all actions are appropriate for all activities, but some considerations should be:
+Your advisor will assess how inclusive the park/garden is and/or what plans are in place to move forward with this.
+Not all actions are appropriate for all attractions, but some considerations should be:

-- Inclusion across all visitor types and requirements - Staff accessibility and EDI training and confidence - Foreign language provision. - Accessibility & comfort for a range of needs - Digital inclusion / Wi-Fi availability on-site - Sensory friendly designs - Cultural and social outreach policies and activities - Youth & Education Outreach
+- Inclusion across all visitor types and requirements - Staff accessibility and EDI training and confidence - Foreign language provision. - Accessibility & comfort for a range of needs - Digital inclusion / Wi-Fi availability on-site - Sensory friendly designs - Accessible play areas - Cultural and social outreach policies and activities - Youth & Education Outreach